What are the changes in Google ranking factors this year?

-When your content is not just lengthier but is also packed with value, you begin to earn the real benefits of SEO, that help you rank better.
+When your content is not just lengthier but is also packed with value, you begin to earn the real benefits of SEO, which help you rank better.

 Benefit: Attract More Links

-So the number one reason as to why long form content helps you earn great backlinks is the fact it is highly useful and more comprehensive in nature.
-While its possible to deliver value with short content, the chances are slim when compared to longer content that gives away more knowledge and extreme value.
+So the number one reason why long-form content helps you earn great backlinks is the fact it is highly useful and more comprehensive in nature.
+While it’s possible to deliver value with short content, the chances are slim when compared to longer content that gives away more knowledge and extreme value.

 Benefit: Get More Social Media Shares